frangio68/Min-Cost-Flow-Class/ReadMe.md

 -  MCFSimplex/: implements a MCF solver conforming to the MCFClass interface based on the primal and dual revised network simplex algorithm

+-  OPTUtils/: contains the OPTUtils.h file with a few minor utility functions

+-  ReadMe.md: this file

 -  SPTree/: implements a MCF solver partly conforming to the MCFClass interface, in the sense that is is only able to solve MCF instances that are in fact Shortest Path Tree ones (that is, only one source node and